 BJC’s Barnes-Jewish Hospital and SSM’s DePaul Hospital serve as pilot sites for the clinic and send referrals directly to the BRIC.
 The clinic also accepts community and self-referrals.
 The St. Louis Regional Health Commission has collaborated closely with Dr. Punch to help launch the BRIC, and the program received pilot funding from SSM Health, BJC HealthCare, and Saint Louis Mental Health Board (MHB).

 The clinic is off to a great start.
-In the first three months of operation, the BRIC surpassed its participant enrollment goal.
-The clinic received 62 referrals, 54 of which were eligible for treatment.
-Meaningful contact was made with 70% of qualified referrals, of which 74% enrolled in the BRIC by attending the first visit.
+In the first six months of operation, the BRIC surpassed its participant enrollment goal.
+82% of eligible referrals who are successfully reached by phone enroll in the program.
+The total number of enrolled participants, 59, exceeded the BRIC’s initial six-month goal of 50, determined by national and regional benchmark data.
 Phone access and transportation were the most common barriers to contact, while access to wound care supplies and effective pain control were leading factors in successful contact.
-The total number of enrolled participants, 28, exceeded the BRIC’s goal of 25, determined by national and regional benchmark data.

 Finally, the BRIC has demonstrated promise in decreasing hospital recidivism.
 Additional data review is needed, but preliminary findings show that less than 20% of participants reported subsequent unplanned ED encounters, which is less than the regional average.
 The BRIC has plans to collaborate with hospital partners to develop a regional bullet wound discharge protocol to further optimize clinical outcomes and reduce hospital return rates.
 This protocol will prioritize evidence-based, person-centered, and trauma-informed care.